freeCodeCamp/guide/src/pages/cplusplus/input-and-output/index.md

 * For `cin`, the `>>` operator is used.
 You can visualize the input data flowing into the variable.
 * For `cout`, the `<<` operator is used.
 You can visualize data from a string or variable flowing into the `cout` object.

+C's standard printf and scanf statements can also be used with c++ by importing '<cstdio>' header file.

 Try the code <a href="https://repl.it/ND8q/1" target='_blank' rel='nofollow'>here</a> .

  **Happy Coding ! :)**